-In addition to diffuse body pain and tenderness, fibromyalgia can be associated with a range of other symptoms, including fatigue, cognitive problems, headaches, sleep difficulties, restless leg, temperature sensitivity, and sensitivity to bright light and loud noises.
-Unlike RA, fibromyalgia is not considered a type of arthritis and is not associated with joint inflammation and damage.
+In addition to widespread body pain and tenderness, fibromyalgia comes with a range of other symptoms, including fatigue, memory or concentration problems, headaches, sleep problems, depression and anxiety, tingling or numbness in the hands and feet, and digestive problems.1 Unlike RA, fibromyalgia is not considered a type of arthritis and is not associated with joint inflammation and damage.
 However, like RA, fibromyalgia is considered a rheumatic condition, causing chronic pain that affects the joints and soft tissues.

 Fibromyalgia can occur commonly with RA

 It is not uncommon for someone with RA to also have fibromyalgia, with one study finding 14 percent to 19 percent had both conditions.
 People who have both conditions tend to have more severe symptoms spanning both conditions, including greater pain, joint tenderness, and more severe depression.3

 Who is at risk for fibromyalgia?

 Studies have shown that heredity plays a role in susceptibility for fibromyalgia.
 In other words, fibromyalgia is more common in people who have family members who have or have had the disease.
 However, similar to rheumatoid arthritis, genetics is not the whole picture when it comes to risk for fibromyalgia.
 Environmental and psychological factors are also thought to play a role in increasing risk for the disorder.4